Sutadasuto/uvgg19_crack_detection/README.md

 ```
 If using this code, kindly cite the paper above.

-This repository is compatible with CrackForest [https://github.com/cuilimeng/CrackForest-dataset] dataset; Aigle-RN and ESAR (2 out of the 3 parts of the "CrackDataset")[https://www.irit.fr/~Sylvie.Chambon/Crack_Detection_Database.html] datasets; and the cropped GAPs384 and cracktree200 [https://github.com/fyangneil/pavement-crack-detection] datasets.
+This repository is compatible with CrackForest [https://github.com/cuilimeng/CrackForest-dataset] dataset; Aigle-RN and ESAR (2 out of the 3 parts of the "CrackDataset")[https://www.irit.fr/~Sylvie.Chambon/Crack_Detection_Database.html] datasets; the cropped GAPs384 and cracktree200 [https://github.com/fyangneil/pavement-crack-detection] datasets; and Syncrack generated [https://github.com/Sutadasuto/syncrack_generator] datasets.

 _You can download the datasets from the corresponding links, or use our link below (recommended).
 In any case, don't forget to cite the sources._